EarthObservationSimulator/orbitpy/docs/validation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ground point access capabilities of OrbitPy's :class:`orbitpy.orbitpropcov.OrbitPropCovGrid` class were also verified against STK results.
-There are two methods which can be specified for coverage calculations involving Rectangular sensors: *ProjectedSphericalPointInPolygon* and *DirectSphericalPointInPolygon*.
+There are two methods which can be specified for coverage calculations involving Rectangular sensors: *ProjectedPIP* and *DirectSphericalPIP*.
 Verification of both the methods were done.
 The orbit propagation settings for these tests remain identical to the settings used for the propagation tests.
 In order to make these tests as modular as possible, most of the orbits used were previously tested in the propagation tests.